Refugees

 You can find more information on the different types of training at Vocational Training and more on the website of the Federal Employment Agency.

-The Welcome Centers in Berlin, Brandenburg, Lower Saxony and Saxony-Anhalt provide helpful information and advice on access to training.
+The Welcome Centers in Berlin, Brandenburg, Bremen, Lower Saxony and Saxony-Anhalt provide helpful information and advice on access to training.
 The local Chambers of Industry and Commerce and the Chambers of Crafts will also be happy to advise you.

 Get advice!